 Successive federal governments have been steadily reducing their support for private medical care and blaming the medical profession when gaps are the inevitable result.

-This erosion of Medicare rebates continues.
-From 2013 to 2016 your Medicare rebate increased by 0% while AWE went up by 5.3% and the CPI went up by 5.1%.
-The deliberate government policy of a continued freeze on rebates until 2020 means that gaps will only increase in the future.
+This erosion of Medicare rebates has continued.
+From 2013 to 2019 your Medicare rebate increased by 0% while AWE went up by 14.7% and the CPI went up by 5.7%.
+This year the government belatedly increased the Medicare rebate by 1.5%.

 The Medicare rebate is the core of your total health insurance rebate.
 Each private health insurer offers a range of schemes for you to choose from but all take Medicare as the baseline to set how much they will pay out.

-Of every $100 that you pay in private health insurance premiums only about $12 goes to doctors, of this only about $2 is paid to anaesthetists; administration and hospital costs account for the rest.
+Of every $100 that you pay in private health insurance premiums only $10 goes to doctors, of this only $2.40 is paid to anaesthetists.
+Administration, ancillary services and hospital costs account for the rest.

 The fee for your anaesthetic will be in excess of the Medicare rebate but less than the fee that the Australian Medical Association recommend as being fair and reasonable.
-The AMA’s recommended fee has been increased over the past 30 years by a factor of 3.4 or slightly less than the rate of increase in Average Weekly Earnings.
-Each anaesthetist in this practice sets their own individual fees but the average is 52% of the AMA’s suggested value.
+The AMA fee has increased over the past 35 years by a factor of 4.0 or slightly more than the rate of increase in Average Weekly Earnings.
+Each anaesthetist in this practice sets their own individual fees but the average is 54.5% of the AMA's suggested value.

 More detailed information about how anaesthetic fees are calculated can be found on the Australian Society of Anaesthetists website here.